dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

 +--------------------------------------------------------------+--------------------------------------------------------------+--------------------------------------------------------------+
 +.. figure:: /images/ManRiggingSketchingCancelingGestureEx1.jpg|.. figure:: /images/ManRiggingSketchingCancelingGestureEx2.jpg|.. figure:: /images/ManRiggingSketchingCancelingGestureEx3.jpg+
 +                                                              |                                                              |                                                              +
 +   Damn!
-I didn't want to cut this stroke here!               |   Let's doodle a bit…                                        |   Phew!
-That was close, but the stroke is still in one piece…+
+I didn't want to cut this stroke here!               |   Let's doodle a bit...                                      |   Phew!
+That was close, but the stroke is still in one piece.+
 +--------------------------------------------------------------+--------------------------------------------------------------+--------------------------------------------------------------+
 +                                                                                                                                                                                            +
 +--------------------------------------------------------------+--------------------------------------------------------------+--------------------------------------------------------------+